xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 - C#
 ---

-In this article I am going to look at a number of different approaches to model the results of a complex operation in C#.
+In this article I am going to look at a number of different approaches to model the results of a complex operation in C#, starting with some naive and potentially problematic approaches, before looking at two options that look more promising.

-I'll be using the following logic in all my scenarios:
+I'll be using the following logic in all my scenarios as the requirement for my "complex operation":

 ``` c
 if length(s) is even